linyuxuanlin/Wiki_MkDocs/docs/en/Homelab-高质量图片压缩工具TinyPNG-docker.md

 ## Configuration Instructions

-Before using this Docker container, you need to register an account on the TinyPNG website and obtain an API key.
+Before using this Docker container, you need to register an account on the TinyPNG website and apply for an API key.

-The usage is straightforward.
-Place the images you want to compress in the `${DIR}/tinypng/input` folder, and you will find the compressed images in the `${DIR}/tinypng/output` folder.
+The usage is simple.
+Paste the images you want to compress into the `${DIR}/tinypng/input` folder, and you will find the compressed images in the `${DIR}/tinypng/output` folder.

-If the container is not functioning correctly, you can troubleshoot using the following steps:
+If the container cannot be used properly, you can troubleshoot using the following methods:

-1. Ensure that the paths for `input` and `output` folders specified in the `compose.yaml` file are correct.
+1. Make sure the `input` and `output` folder paths specified in the `compose.yaml` file are correct.
 2. Check your TinyPNG account to see if you have reached the maximum compression limit allowed by the API key.
-3. Verify that the `input` folder contains image files in the correct formats (WebP, PNG, JPEG).
-Please note that this container only detects and compresses files created after the container is started, so you may need to manually move existing files into the `input` directory.
+3. Check if the `input` folder contains image files in the correct format (WebP, PNG, JPEG).
+Note that this container only detects and compresses files with the `created` event, so if the file already exists, you need to manually move it to the `input` directory.
-4. Check if the image compression level is higher than the API's compression settings, as this may lead to API decoding failure (e.g., if the images were already compressed before).
+4. Check if the compressed images have a higher level of distortion than the compression settings of the API, which may cause API decoding failure (e.g., if the original image has already been compressed).
-5. Try manually using the API compression tool provided by Tinify's website, uploading the compressed images to further pinpoint the issue and utilize console output for debugging.
+5. Try using the API compression tool provided by tinify's official website manually, upload the compressed images to further identify the problem, and you can output debugging information in the console to locate the problem.

 ---